laamaa/m8c/README.md

 ### Start the program

-Connect the Teensy to your computer and start the program.
+Connect the M8 or Teensy (with headless firmware) to your computer and start the program.
 It should automatically detect your device.

 ```
 ./m8c